man-jo/man-jo.github.io/RESUME.md

 *2021 - 2025, Paris*
 :::

-* Developed pipelines for detecting alternative splicing and cancer neoantigen prediction using RNAseq, scRNAseq, and long-read RNAseq (PacBio).
+* Developed and optimized pipelines for detecting alternative splicing and cancer neoantigen prediction using RNAseq, scRNAseq, and long-read RNAseq (PacBio).
 * Led statistical analyses of neoantigen recurrence and peptide prioritization for vaccine and CAR-T development.
-* Integrated transcriptomics and immunopeptidomics data to generate target libraries; implemented automated reporting.
+* Led development of automatized pipeline for integration of transcriptomics and immunopeptidomics databases (several thousand samples) to generate target peptides libraries.
 * Developed long-read RNAseq pipeline for alternative splicing discovery & quantification based on IsoSeq3 & SQANTI.
 * Coordinated cross-team efforts as work package lead for immunopeptidomics target mining; prepared scientific deliverables and presentations.
+* Company-wide support to develop & optimize automated data analysis and reporting processes.

 ::: {.d-flex .justify-content-between .flex-wrap}
 ### [Biomarker Biostatistician]{.char-color} - Sanofi / Ividata
 *2018 - 2021, Paris*
 :::

-* Led biomarker analyses in phase 2/3 trials (Sarilumab, Dupilumab, SAR440340) using RNAseq, SNP microarray, and proteomics (olink): statistical analysis plan authoring & implementation with R, oversight of CROs, preparation of deliverables.
+* Led biomarker analyses in phase 2/3 trials (Sarilumab, Dupilumab, SAR440340) using RNAseq, SNP microarray, and proteomics (olink): SAP authoring & implementation with R, oversight of CROs, preparation of deliverables.
-* Served as biomarker biostatistician and machine learning advisor in several R&D projects in oncology, cardiology, multiple sclerosis.
+* Biomarker biostatistician and machine learning advisor in several R&D projects in oncology, cardiology, multiple sclerosis.
 *	Developed a shiny app for interactive reporting of omics biomarker data analysis.
 *	Participated in the development of R trainings “Introduction to R” and “Graphs in R” for Sanofi statisticians & programmers.

 ::: {.d-flex .justify-content-between .flex-wrap}
 ### [Clinical Biostatistician]{.char-color} - Sanofi / Ividata